TampereES/website-2022/src/content/pages/projects.md

 ---
 title: Projects
 projects:
+- template: Summer of startups
+  title: Summer of startups
+  description: "Summer of Startups is an internship program organized for students
+    to get hands-on experience working for startups. \nThere will be weekly workshops organized to help with the onboarding.
+To make the most out of the workshops, we are figuring out the demand of startups.
+Whether they need help with developing their product, growing their business or general operations.
+Students hired would match the demand and program."
 - template: Content room
   title: Content room
   description: The place for all the content creators of Tampere universities.
 Podcasts,